Kindness is contagious

 Sometimes it seems that our kind acts and words are in vain.
 However, although kindness sometimes takes some time to bear fruit, it is always worth it.

-Kindness Is Contagious: True Or False
+Kindness Is Contagious: True or False

 Almost any behavior is capable of spreading and affecting the behavior of others, good or bad.